Chronic neutrophilic leukemia

 Chronic neutrophilic leukemia (CNL) is a rare myeloproliferative neoplasm that features a persistent neutrophilia in peripheral blood, myeloid hyperplasia in bone marrow, hepatosplenomegaly, and the absence of the Philadelphia chromosome or a BCR/ABL fusion gene.

 Signs and symptoms

 The most common clinical finding is hepatosplenomegaly.
 Pruritus, gout, and mucocutaneous bleeding are occasionally seen.

 Cause

 The cause of CNL is currently unknown.
 An association between CNL and multiple myeloma has been suggested based on the observation of myeloma in 20% of CNL cases.

 However, a clonal genetic abnormality has not been detected in these myeloma-associated cases of CNL, raising the possibility that the neutrophilia is a reaction due to the neoplastic myeloma cells.
 The postulated cell of origin is a limited-potential, marrow-derived stem cell.

 Genetics

 The majority (90%) of cases have not had detectable cytogenetic abnormalities.
 Most importantly, the Philadelphia chromosome and other BCR/ABL fusion genes are not detected.

 Diagnosis

 Laboratory findings

-Peripheral blood neutrophilia (> 25 x 10^{9}/L) with myeloid precursors (promyelocytes, myelocytes, metamyelocytes) comprising less than 5% of leukocytes.
+Peripheral blood neutrophilia (> 25 × 10^{9}/L) with myeloid precursors (promyelocytes, myelocytes, metamyelocytes) comprising less than 5% of leukocytes.